PythonWorkshop/intro-to-sklearn/README.md

 The material is in jupyter notebook format and using a python 3 kernel.

 The notebooks cover introductory material to ML, ML with sklearn and tips.
-The big module is Intro_ML_sklearn.
-This module is broken down into submodules.

-Also, included is a brief introductory guide to jupyter notebooks in Notebook_anatomy.
+Also, included is a brief introductory guide to jupyter notebooks in Notebook_anatomy notebook.

 ## Installation Notes